-As we approach the summer break and you plan to leave the business to spend time with your loved ones.
+As we approach the winter break and you plan to leave the business to spend time with your loved ones.
 Before you say farewell to both your internal and external contacts we thought it'd be useful to share with you the unknown truth of out-of-office replies.
 More specifically how much of a risk they pose to your business if you do not form the right message.

 What's an out-of-office message?

 Microsofts email client, Outlook allows you to create a message that will be automatically sent to people who email you while you're away from the office.

 You can use this feature to let people know you might be slower to reply than normal and to tell them who to contact in your absence.

 The problem with out-of-office messages

 Although out-of-office messages are certainly useful, they sometimes contain information that can be used by criminals.
 For instance:

 - If you're a freelancer, it's a fair bet that you work from home.
 So if your out-of-office message boasts that you're on holiday in Australia, criminals might deduce that your house is an easy target for burglary.

 - If your message includes a colleague's name, email or phone number, cyber-criminals can use these details in a spear phishing attack.
 They can email your colleague with a convincing-sounding message, to trick them into providing sensitive company data.

 - If you've created an out-of-office reply that lets people know you're away for two weeks, criminals may try to impersonate you online, knowing that you're less likely to notice someone else using your identity.